top of page

 Can a Mini Facelift Be Combined with Other Procedures?

 Absolutely.
 It’s common to combine a mini facelift with complementary surgeries such as a brow lift, eyelid surgery (blepharoplasty), or neck liposuction.
-While these combinations can enhance the final result, they also increase recovery time and costs—making the overall experience less “mini” in nature.
+While these combinations can enhance the final result, they also increase recovery time and costs.
+This makes the overall experience less “mini” in nature.

 Can Fillers or Botox Replicate a Mini Facelift?

-In short, no. While Botox can offer minor lift in certain areas (like the brows) and fillers can restore volume, neither can effectively or naturally lift the jawline.
-Overuse of filler can even distort the face, leading to puffiness and an unnatural appearance.
-Once skin elasticity has been compromised with age, only surgery can offer a true lift.
+In short, no. While Botox can offer minor lift in certain areas, like the brows, fillers cannot effectively or naturally lift the jawline.
+Overuse of filler can distort the face, leading to puffiness and an unnatural appearance.
+Once skin elasticity has been compromised with age, only surgery can provide a true lift.

 What About Thread Lifts?